Ad Disclosure

 Step 2.
 Apply For A Loan

-Depending on the lender you choose to work with, you may apply in person or online.
-To accurately assess your financial situation and verify your identity, lenders usually require certain documents for review, which may include a government ID, pay stubs and bank account statements.
-In some cases, you won’t require any physical documents as the whole verification process can be done via instant bank verification services like Flinx, Plaid and Yodlee.
-During your application process, you’ll be asked to sign into your bank account through a secure portal.
-This process allows lenders to receive a read-only bank statement and have your bank account verified instantly.
+Depending on the lender you work with, you may apply in person or online.
+To accurately assess your financial situation and verify your identity, lenders usually require certain documents for review, including a government ID, pay stubs, and bank account statements.
+Sometimes, you won’t require any physical documents as the whole verification process can be done via instant bank verification (IBV) services like Flinx, Plaid and Yodlee.
+You’ll be asked to sign into your bank account through a secure portal during your application process.
+This allows lenders to receive a read-only bank statement and have your bank account verified instantly.

 Step 3.
 Get Funded